 Arlington’s section includes new transit lanes and stations in Potomac Yard and Crystal City.

 The project team is holding meetings in the project area to share construction information.
-Previous and upcoming meetings are listed below:
+Previous meetings are listed below:

 - Feb.
 24, 2015 at Crystal City BID